We have the story of Adam and Eve developing on four levels simultaneously, like 4 camera angles.

 - What are the similarities between the reaction of Adam and Eve when God confronted them for their sin, and the reaction of Cain when he was confronted?

-- Defend the idea that if Adam and Eve or Cain had responded differently by repenting before God that God would have forgiven them rather than punishing them.
+- Defend the idea that if Adam and Eve or Cain had responded differently by repenting before God that God would have forgiven them.

 - What does the example of Adam and Eve and Cain's reaction teach us?